openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Deforest tool
 ^^^^^^^^^^^^^

-The DEnse FOREst Time Series (deforest) tool is a method for detecting changes in forest cover in a time series of Earth observation data.
+The **DEnse FOREst Time Series (deforest)** tool is a method for detecting changes in forest cover in a time series of Earth observation data.
 As input, it takes a time series of forest probability measurements, producing a map of deforestation and an "early warning" map of unconfirmed changes.
 The method is based on the "Baysian time series" approach of `Reiche et al. (2018) <https://www.sciencedirect.com/science/article/abs/pii/S0034425717304959?via%3Dihub>`_.

-The tool was designed as part of the Satellite Monitoring for Forest Management (SMFM) project.
-The SMFM project (2017 - 2020) aimed to address global challenges relating to the monitoring of tropical dry forest ecosystems, and was conducted in partnership with teams in Mozambique, Namibia and Zambia.
-For more information, see https://www.smfm-project.com/.
+The tool was designed as part of the Satellite Monitoring for Forest Management (SMFM) project, which aimed to address global challenges relating to the monitoring of tropical dry forest ecosystems.
+It was conducted in partnership with teams in Mozambique, Namibia and Zambia (for more information, see https://www.smfm-project.com).

-Full documentation is hosted at http://deforest.rtfd.io/.
+Full documentation is hosted at http://deforest.rtfd.io

-This module should take you approximately 1-2 hours to complete.
+This module should take you approximately one to two hours to complete.

 Data preparation
 """"""""""""""""

 For this exercise, we will be using the sample data that is included with the tool.
-Additionally, instructions are given on how to create a time serries of forest probability using tools with the SEPAL platform.
+Additionally, instructions are given on how to create a time series of forest probability using tools with the SEPAL platform.

 .. csv-table::
     :header: "Objectives","Prerequisites"
     :widths: 20, 20

-    "Learn how to use the SMFM Deforest tool", "SEPAL account" "","Completed SEPAL modules on mosaics, classification, & time series"
+    "Learn how to use the SMFM Deforest tool", "SEPAL account" "","Completed SEPAL modules on mosaics, classification and time series"

 Jupyter notebook basics (optional)
 """"""""""""""""""""""""""""""""""

-If you are unfamiliar with Jupyter notebooks, this section is meant to get you acquainted enough with the system to successfully run the SMFM Deforest tool.
+If you are unfamiliar with Jupyter notebooks, this section is meant to get you acquainted enough with the system to successfully run the **SMFM** Deforest tool.
 A notebook is significantly different than most SEPAL applications, but they are a powerful tool used in data science and other disciplines.

 1. Cells

     Every notebook is broken into *cells*.
-Cells can come in a few formats, but typically they will be either **markdown** or **code**.
-Markdown cells are the descriptive text and images that accompany the coded to help a user understand the context and what the code is doing.
+Cells can come in a few formats, but typically they will be either *markdown* or *code*.
+Markdown cells are the descriptive text and images that accompany the code to help a user understand the context and what the code is doing.
 Conversely, code cells run code or a system operation.
 There are many different languages which can be used in a Jupyter notebook.
-For this tool we will be using Python.
+For this tool, we will be using Python.

 .. figure:: ../_images/workflows/area_estimation/smfm_notebook_cell.png
     :alt: Example of a Jupyter Notebook cell.
     :width: 450
     :align: center

 2. Running cells

-    To run a cell, select the cell, then locate and select the *Run* button in the upper menu.
+    To run a cell, select the cell, then locate and select the **Run** button in the upper menu.
 You can run a cell more quickly using the keyboard shortcut **shift-enter**.

 .. figure:: ../_images/workflows/area_estimation/smfm_notebook_run.png
-    :alt: Example running a Jupyter Notebook cell.
+    :alt: Example running a Jupyter Notebook cell
     :width: 450
     :align: center

 3. Kernel

-    The kernel is the computation engine that executes the code in the jupyter notebook.
-In this case it is a python 3 kernel.
-For this tutorial, you do not need to know much about this, but if notebook freezes or you need to reset for any reason, you can find kernel operations in the toolbar menu.
+    The kernel is the computation engine that executes the code in the Jupyter notebook.
+In this case, it is a Python 3 kernel.
+For this tutorial, you do not need to know much about this, but if the notebook freezes or you need to reset it for any reason, you can find kernel operations in the toolbar menu.

     Restarting the kernel:

         a.
-Go to the toolbar at the top of the notebook and select *Kernel*.
+Go to the toolbar at the top of the notebook and select **Kernel**.
         b.
-From the dropdown menu, select *restart Kernel and Clear Outputs*
+From the dropdown menu, select **Restart Kernel and clear outputs**.

 .. figure:: ../_images/workflows/area_estimation/smfm_notebook_kernel.png
     :alt: Example restarting Jupyter Notebook kernel.
     :width: 450
     :align: center

 Preparing your data
 """""""""""""""""""